-This study is based on a multi-site randomized field trial designed to examine the impact of early colleges on core student outcomes.
-The purpose of this paper is to examine the impact of the model on students' performance in postsecondary education.
-The specific research questions are:
+This study is based on a multisite randomized field trial designed to examine the impact of early colleges on core student outcomes.
+The purpose of this article is to examine the impact of the model on students' performance in postsecondary education.
+The specific research questions are as follows:

-- 1. What is the impact of the early college on students' attainment of postsecondary credentials? - 2.
-What is the impact of the early college on students' postsecondary performance, as measured by students' GPA in four-year institutions? - 3.
-How do these impacts differ for students who are low-income, first in their family to go to college, members of underrepresented minority groups, and students who enter high school below grade level?
+- Research Questions 1: What is the impact of the early college on students' attainment of postsecondary credentials? - Research Questions 2: What is the impact of the early college on students' postsecondary performance, as measured by students' GPA in 4-year institutions? - Research Questions 3: How do these impacts differ for students who are low income, first in their family to go to college, members of underrepresented minority groups, and students who enter high school below grade level?

 Early colleges included in this study utilized lotteries to select students from an applicant pool, and the study compares the students assigned to the treatment group (early college) with students assigned to the control group (generally the traditional high school in the district, or "business as usual").
-This research methodology has been used to look at the majority of impacts from this study (Edmunds et al, 2012: Edmunds, Unlu, et al., 2017).
+This research methodology has been used to look at the majority of impacts from this study (Edmunds, Bernstein, Unlu, Glennie, Willse, et al., 2012; Edmunds, Unlu, et al., 2017).

-Analyses estimating the impact of the early college model on postsecondary degree attainment were conducted within the experimental framework; however, we were unable to use the experimental design for the four-year GPA outcomes for a variety of reasons.
-First, GPA requires transcript-level data, which was only available for students who enrolled in the University of North Carolina system.
-Second, earlier results indicated that early college students had higher enrollment than control students in four-year institutions.
+Analyses estimating the impact of the early college model on postsecondary degree attainment were conducted within the experimental framework; however, we were unable to use the experimental design for the 4-year GPA outcomes for a variety of reasons.
+First, GPA requires transcript-level data, which was only available for students who enrolled in the University of North Carolina (UNC) system.
+Second, earlier results indicated that early college students had higher enrollment than control students in 4-year institutions.
 Both issues indicate that the treatment and control group students were likely not comparable; as a result, we chose to use a quasi-experimental matching approach within the original randomized sample, described in more depth below.